HigherOrderCO/Kind/blog/1-beyond-inductive-datatypes.md

   }
 ```

 This is beautiful.
-But while this representation is great for algorithms, it
+But while this type is great for algorithms, it
 breaks theorem proving.
 That's because there are multiple representations of the
 same integer.
 For example, `3` can be written as `Int.new(3, 0)`, `Int.new(4,
 1)`, `Int.new(5, 2)` and so on.
 This is bad.
 We could solve this issue by adding